See why this matters on Trade Me, and how to report any harmful communications.

-The Harmful Digital Communications Act (HDCA) sets out to deter, prevent and mitigate harm caused to individuals by harmful digital communications.
+The Harmful Digital Communications Act (HDCA) sets out to deter, prevent and mitigate harm to individuals by digital communications.

-While it's also the right thing to do, it's now outlined in law that members must respect others and conduct themselves honestly and in good faith at all times.
+While it's the right thing to do, it's also outlined by law that members must respect others and conduct themselves honestly and in good faith at all times.
 If a member breaches these principles or their content is deemed harmful and/or offensive, we may take action by removing specific content.

 What can I do if I've received harmful communication?

-If you're subject to a harmful communication from another member on Trade Me (e.g., this could be through the Q&A of a listing, feedback you've received, a message board post or a listing itself) you can report this by clicking the ‘Report harmful communications’ link below.
+If you're subject to harmful communication from another member on Trade Me (e.g. through the Q&A of a listing, feedback you've received, a Community post, or a listing) you can report this below.

-Once we've received a complaint we will assess whether to remove the content based on our own terms and conditions, or, if it’s not clear that it’s in breach of our terms, we may get in touch with the person who posted the communication to see whether they stand behind it (known as the 'safe harbour' process under the HDCA).
+Once we've received a complaint, we'll assess whether to remove the content based on our own terms and conditions, or we may get in touch with the person who posted the communication to see whether they stand behind it (known as the 'safe harbour' process under the HDCA).

 The safe harbour process means that if a complaint is made about some content, we'll notify the author within 48 hours – removing any personal information, if requested.
 If we can't notify the author within 48 hours, we'll remove the content.